 - Restart your touchscreen (Xfinity Home only).

-- Make sure you have enough internet bandwidth.
+- Make sure you have enough internet bandwidth on your mobile device or computer.

-- You need at least two Mbps of download speed on the device accessing the camera in order to have optimal video playback.
+- You need at least 2 Mbps of download speed on the device accessing the camera in order to have optimal video playback.

 - You can find out your download speed by running a speed test.

-- You need at least two Mbps of download speed on the device accessing the camera in order to have optimal video playback.
+- You need at least 2 Mbps of download speed on the device accessing the camera in order to have optimal video playback.

 - Check for WiFi interference.